-This killing implied that Penn was eager to exorcise and break the Temple Theatre free of the rictus twilit grip that Landis and the TZ disaster had had on it since July 23, 1982.
+This killing implied that Penn was eager to exorcise and break audiences, film art, film artists and the Temple Theatre free of the rictus twilit grip that Landis and the TZ disaster.
 Indeed, a shot of the car chase from a swooping helicopter at one point openly linked the fleeing driver to twilit helicopters, and, hence, to Landis.
-The Ohio license of the patrol car of Roberts also implied as much, as 27 M639 included the fateful numbers 237.
-The film’s many allusions to the eerily and ominously twilit and allegorical Sir Ridley Scott film, BLADE RUNNER (1982)-including a film long voiceover (VO) by Roberts that evoked the film long VO of Harrison Ford’s Rick Deckard in the first release of BLADE RUNNER-reaffirmed the film’s interest in the twilit and disastrous year of 1982.
+The Ohio license of the patrol car of Roberts also implied as much, as 27 M639 included the fateful numbers 237 which recalled the July 23, 1982 date of the TZ disaster.
+The film’s many allusions to the eerily and ominously twilit, allegorical and CGI enhanced Sir Ridley Scott film BLADE RUNNER (1982)-including a film long voiceover (VO) by Roberts that evoked the film long VO of Harrison Ford’s implicitly George Lucas linked Rick Deckard in the first release of BLADE RUNNER-reaffirmed the film’s interest in the twilit and disastrous year of 1982.

 This ending evoked BLADE RUNNER again, reminding us that Deckard and his rebel replicant Dark Side, Roy Batty-played by Rutger Hauer-were also unable to kill or defeat the other at the end of that film.
-The implication was that Penn was reminding us that it was important not to defeat all of our Dark Side, as a little rebel fire like that which Frank extolled in the film was necessary to prevent society, people and their art from becoming dull, bland, lifeless, robotic and uncreative.
+The implication was that Penn was reminding us that it was important not to defeat all of our Dark Side, as a little rebel fire like that which Frank extolled in the film was necessary to prevent countries, cities, towns, society, people, artists and their art from becoming dull, bland, lifeless, robotic and uncreative.
 Thus, by allowing Frank to escape, never to be seen again, DS Roberts kept enough of his rebel Dark Side fire alive that he remained a vital and creative person, thus ensuring his success as a brother, husband, father and police officer.
 And ensuring the success of fiery and vital film art, as the successful birth of Frank and Dorothy’s child in the end implied Penn’s hope in the tenth anniversary year of the Last Good Year of film in 1981 that a neo eon of daylit film art would begin in the Nineties.
-In fact, given the film’s open link to 1982 via ‘Highway Patrolman’, Penn implied that a little of the wild chaos that led to the TZ disaster should be kept alive deep in the still and beating heart of film artists to ensure the fiery vitality of film art.
+In fact, given the film’s open link to 1982 via “Highway Patrolman”, Penn implied that a little of the wild, explosive and fiery chaos that led to the TZ disaster should be kept alive deep in the still and beating heart of film artists to ensure the fiery vitality of film art.
 A valid point, given that the quality of film art declined precipitously after the TZ disaster.

-Significantly, as the film was filled with allusions to such allegorical David Lynch moving paintings as THE ELEPHANT MAN (1980), DUNE (1984), BLUE VELVET (1986) and WILD AT HEART (1990), as well as the equally allegorical Lynch telefilm series, TWIN PEAKS (1990-1), Penn also implied that he was sending a message to Lynch-perhaps in the symbolic form of DS Roberts-in THE INDIAN RUNNER, and urging Lynch not to be so intent on killing the Dark Side of film art in general, and of his own film art in particular, for fear of killing the vital creativity and imperfect humanity of film art in his eagerness to exorcise the Temple Theatre of Landis, Marshall and the TZ disaster.
+Significantly, as the film was filled with allusions to the allegorical David Lynch moving painting THE ELEPHANT MAN (1980) and to the twilit and allegorical Lynch moving paintings DUNE (1984), BLUE VELVET (1986), and WILD AT HEART (1990), as well as to the equally twilit and allegorical Lynch telemoving painting series TWIN PEAKS (1990-1), Penn also implied that he was sending a message to Lynch-perhaps in the symbolic form of DS Roberts-in THE INDIAN RUNNER, and urging Lynch not to be so intent on killing the Dark Side of film art in general, and of his own film art in particular, for fear of killing the vital creativity and imperfect humanity of film art in his eagerness to exorcise the Temple Theatre of Folsey jr., Kennedy, Landis, Marshall and the TZ disaster.
 Indeed, the appearance of Hopper as Caesar affirmed the implicit Lynch addressing intent of THE INDIAN RUNNER.
 For Hopper played another Frank, the implicitly Marshall linked Frank Booth, in BLUE VELVET, who was shot down in the end by intrepid young sleuth, Jeffrey Beaumont-played by Kyle MacLachlan-paving the way for the more thoughtful and forgiving end of THE INDIAN RUNNER.
-An implicit interest in Lynch and BLADE RUNNER that continued when Penn wisely chose not to top THE INDIAN RUNNER when he collaborated again with Morse, editor Jay Cassidy, producer David S. Hamburger and composer Jack Nitzsche and traded the rural world for the urban world in the gentle, sweet, twilit and allegorical film, THE CROSSING GUARD (1995).
+An implicit interest in Lynch and BLADE RUNNER that continued when Penn wisely chose not to top THE INDIAN RUNNER when he collaborated again with Morse, editor Jay Cassidy, producer David S. Hamburger and composer Jack Nitzsche and traded the rural world for the urban world in the gentle, sweet, twilit, allegorical and CGI free docufeature film THE CROSSING GUARD (1995).

 Significantly, the film began with the mournful stillness of a support group for people with family members killed by a drunk driver intercut with the sensual and fiery motion of exotic female dancers on a stage in a strip club.
 This evoked the rural stillness intercut with wailing car chase that began THE INDIAN RUNNER, linking THE CROSSING GUARD to that film and returning the fire and the stop/start rhythm of a beating heart to the film art of Penn.
-Soon the film revolved around the implicitly Lynch linked jeweller, Freddy Gale-played by Jack Nicholson-haunted by the death of his daughter, the implicitly Dorothy Gale linked Emily Gale, resolve to kill the drunk driver who had run Emily over, the implicitly James Cameron linked John Booth-another rebel son who evoked Frank, and who was ironically played by Morse-when Booth was released from prison.
-The implicit intent of THE CROSSING GUARD suggested Penn was not happy that Cameron had implicitly roasted Lynch in the allegorical films, T2: JUDGMENT DAY (1991) and TRUE LIES (1994).
+Soon the film revolved around the implicitly Lynch linked jeweller, Freddy Gale-played by Jack Nicholson-who was so haunted by the death of his daughter, the implicitly Dorothy Gale linked Emily Gale, that he resolved to kill the drunk driver who had run Emily over, the implicitly James Cameron linked John Booth-another rebel son who evoked Frank, and who was ironically played by Morse-when Booth was released from prison, implying that Penn was not happy that Cameron had implicitly roasted Lynch in the twilit, allegorical and CGI enhanced films TERMINATOR 2: JUDGMENT DAY (1991), and TRUE LIES (1994).
 Indeed, the surname of Booth and the presence of Piper Laurie as John’s mother, Helen, affirmed the film’s implicit interest in Lynch, as Booth evoked Frank Booth in BLUE VELVET, and Laurie played the scheming Catherine Martell in TWIN PEAKS.
-As such, the fact that Gale’s girlfriend was the Katherine Bigelow resembling and implicitly linked exotic dancer, Verna-played by Priscilla Barnes-was a wryly ironic touch from Penn, given that Bigelow had also implicitly roasted Lynch in such allegorical films as THE LOVELESS (1982)-co-directed with Monty Montgomery-and POINT BREAK (1991).
+As such, the fact that Gale’s girlfriend was the Katherine Bigelow resembling and implicitly linked exotic dancer, Verna-played by Priscilla Barnes-was a wryly ironic touch from Penn, given that Bigelow had also implicitly roasted Lynch in such twilit and allegorical films as THE LOVELESS (1981)-co-directed with Monty Montgomery-and POINT BREAK (1991).

 Intriguingly, however, on his first attempt to kill Booth, Gale was unable to do so, and Booth was also unable to kill Gale in self-defence.
 The scene evoked Joe’s inability to punish or kill Frank in THE INDIAN RUNNER, implying that Penn felt that despite their differences, Cameron and Lynch were brothers who needed each other.
-Indeed, the sight of Booth being released from prison at the beginning of the film reminded that Frank spent some time in prison for assault after coming home from Vietnam.
+Indeed, the sight of Booth being released from prison at the beginning of the film reminded us that Frank spent some time in prison for assault after coming home from Vietnam.
 A climatic closing chase through the nighttime streets that evoked Deckard chasing down the renegade replicant, Zhora-played by Joanna Cassidy-in BLADE RUNNER and that ended with Gale unable to shoot Booth again after chasing him to his daughter’s grave at a local cemetery, reaffirmed the implicit brotherhood theme of THE CROSSING GUARD.
-For not only was Gale unable to kill Booth, both kneeling men reached out to put an arm around the back of the other as they sobbed over the grave of Emily as a new day and new era of film art dawned just before the film ended.
-A moving sight that implied that Penn believed that Cameron and Lynch should stop fighting each other and support each other, as they were brothers in arms mourning the death of Chen, Le, Morrow and film art itself in the TZ disaster and raging over the lack of jail time and continued success of Folsey, Kennedy, Landis, Marshall and Spielberg since 1982, and needed each other’s support to successfully channel their artistic fire.
+For not only was Gale unable to kill Booth, both kneeling men reached out to put an arm around the back of the other as they sobbed over the grave of Emily as a new day and new era of film art dawned, in the end.
+A moving sight that implied that Penn believed that Cameron and Lynch should stop fighting each other and instead support each other, as they were film artist brothers mourning the death of Chen, Le, Morrow and film art itself in the TZ disaster and raging over the lack of jail time and continued success of Folsey, Kennedy, Landis, Marshall and Spielberg since 1982 in their film art, and as such needed each other’s support to successfully channel their artistic fire.

 ‘He was a great cop.
 Just, it’s…it’s just sad.